z0rrn/docker-anki-sync-server/README.md

   released.
 This is done by a GitHub Action and happens without any manual intervention or review.
 * The actions are also auto-updated through dependabot.
-* The base image is always the latest version of Debian Linux.
+* The image which is used to build is always the latest version of Debian Linux.

 Result: The container is always up-to-date (at least after every Monday) and I can forget this project exists :).